hhkaos/awesome-arcgis/arcgis/products/arcgis-online/credits/README.md

 Currently there is no foolproof way to prevent your account from being blocked, but there is an [alert mechanism](https://developers.arcgis.com/account/usage-alerts/) that allows you to set up notifications when you exceed a credit limit (75%, 90%, 100%).

 But the most important thing to keep your account from being blocked is:

 * Check the number of credits an analysis will take.
     * Almost every interface using any of the [ready to use ArcGIS Online REST APIs](../rest-apis/ready-to-use-services/README.md) have a credit calculator you can check before executing it.
     * There is also a REST API that can be used programmatically to calculate credit consumption ([learn more](../rest-apis/ready-to-use-services/README.md)).
-* Check the number of credits you have left, but remember that they are not updated in real time.
+* Check the number of credits you have left, but remember that they are not updated in real time ([more info](#how-often-are-credits-discounted)).
-* Be careful when using the services that consume credits.
+* Be careful when using the features that consume credits: analysis services, premium content and storage.

 ### ArcGIS Online Deployment Plan